1. I have not stayed in a hospital since 1969 (tonsillectomy).

 43. We also like '70's cop shows with lots of big cars and groovy clothes.

-44. We don't have cable TV or satellite anymore, but we have an antenna in the attic that gets the Canadian stations.
+44. We don't have cable TV or satellite, but we have an antenna in the attic that gets the Canadian stations.
+2014 update: we went on to free satellite channels for awhile, but now we are back to the basic few.

 45. I am no good with machines.
 I don't even like noisy vacuum cleaners, and I never have figured out all the TV/VCR/DVD controls.
 That's why it's a good thing Mr. Fixit is around.